 Enterprise Supplier Development (ESD) programme

-These types of programmes offers small business owners both financial and non-financial support.
+These types of programmes offer small business owners both financial and non-financial support.
 The Masisizane Fund by Old Mutual is an example of an ESD programme, it has a specific focus on black-owned businesses.

 Read this: